 Purchase Already purchased?
 Sign in to take this course »

-Effects from many medications result from physiologic changes that require alteration of the massage session to prevent harm to clients.
-Learn guidelines on how to minimize the risk of massage aggravating the side effects from medications.
-Access information on medical side effects that can be mistaken for common ailments resulting in inappropriate treatment plans, as well as major drug side effects and groups of medications that require special attention.
+Many medications have side effects that cause physiologic changes which require altering massage to avoid causing harm.
+Learn guidelines on how to minimize the risks that can occur with massage and medications.
+Explore medical side effects that can be mistaken for common ailments, resulting in inappropriate treatment plans.
+In addition, understand major drug side effects, and groups of medications that require special attention.